-Contact: Jay Ducharme, Ext.
-2508, jducharme@hcc.mass.edu
+Contact: Patricia Sandoval, Ext.
+2486, psandoval@hcc.edu www.hcc-cmta.org

-www.hcc-cmta.org

 The Department of Communication, Media and Theater Arts recognizes the importance of effective communication in today's society.
 Communication can be verbal, written, or visual; performed on a stage, the screen, or delivered as a speech.
 The mission of the Department of Communication, Media and Theater Arts is to provide students with an opportunity to learn to communicate effectively through hands-on, student-oriented classes where they can learn critical thinking, effective communications principles, creative problem solving, and dynamic group interaction.
 This option is designed for students interested in communication, electronic media, or theater.
 Students choosing this option must meet with a departmental advisor to design a course of study.